We Got Married: We Are In Love

-The licensed remake of popular South Korean Variety Show We Got Married, titled "We Are In Love" was broadcast starting on 19 April 2015.
-It has the same basic format except that the couples are not 'married' but 'dating'.
-This change was made in order to present a more realistic story in which couples first must be in love to form the basis of marriage and then get married.
+The licensed remake of We Got Married titled We Are In Love was broadcast starting on 19 April 2015.
+It has the same basic format, except that the couples are not 'married' but 'dating'.
+This change was made in order to present a more realistic story in which couples first must be in love to form the basis of marriage before getting married.